 A chancers guide to riding a motorcycle around India

 I’ll let you in on a little secret: there’s no finer way to see the world than on two wheels.
-An all India motorcycle tour is one of those iconic journeys that you read about in glossy travel magazines; a hulk of a man with chiseled features and a thousand yard stare straddling a shiny metal rocket in the high mountains of Ladakh.
+A motorcycle tour of India is one of those iconic journeys that you read about in glossy travel magazines; a hulk of a man with chiseled features and a thousand yard stare straddling a shiny metal rocket in the high mountains of Ladakh.
 You know the one, the guy in the Belstaff jacket casually stroking his chin to flash the Submariner.

 Well, here’s the secret: you can do it too.
 With a little planning, a bit of common sense and a couple of grand in the bank, you too can take on an all India motorcycle trip and live to tell the tale.